coreos/fleet/Documentation/api-v1.md

 ### Version

-The version field in a media-type is comprised of a single major version numbers.
+The version field in a media-type is comprised of a single major version number.
 A change in a version is intended to signify a new representation without any forwards- or backwards-compatibility guarantees.

 ### Format